Lead Like A Gardener Part 4:

 Overall, the Stacks ecosystem embraces a collaborative approach to security, with a combination of protocol design, community involvement, and individual responsibility working together to maintain the security of the network and its participants.

-You may have an idea from some of the layers of security outlined above, but to put it even more directly, here is a concrete list of the security-related activities we prioritize and the investments we have made or make in an ongoing capacity:
+You may have an idea from some of the layers of security outlined above, but to put it even more directly, here is a concrete list of the security-related activities the ecosystem prioritizes:

-• Immunefi Bug Bounty program: Up to $1 million for critical network bugs.
-You can learn more about the process this program follows below!
+• Immunefi Bug Bounty program: Up to $250,000 for critical network bugs.
+You can learn more about the program here!

 • Audit training and matchmaking: We have ensured that numerous top agencies are trained in Clarity and are available to review not only critical infrastructure code as needed but also support teams that are building apps touching user funds.
 Get in touch if you need one!

-• Communications around blockchain issues and releases: We are typically able to digest information from various channels and provide updates to the community through channels like the forum and @stacksstatus on Twitter.
+• Communications around blockchain issues and releases: Key contributors are typically able to digest information from various channels and provide updates to the community through channels like the forum and @stacksstatus on Twitter.
 Well-timed updates can help protect developers and users, as well as being thoughtful about when and how to post about especially sensitive bugs when they arise.
-When priorities allow, we would also like to support a more robust Stacks Status page that includes more automated alerts.
-Get in touch if you’d like to help!

 • SIP stewardship: SIPs are how the Stacks blockchain progresses and the process by which the community can propose, discuss, and decide on the development direction of Stacks.
 We not only help organize the process with help from our SIP Resident, the one and only Hero Game, we also supplement the process with paid 3rd-party research (recent example) on key proposals when they may have an impact on security and tokenomics.
 These reports can cost upwards of $10-20k and sometimes more depending on the depth required but are needed for the community to make the best possible decisions.